pvilhelm/ceepytest/README.md

 ### A pytonic PHP/JSP wanna-be C testing framework

 Ceepy is a tool to write unit tests for C projects.
-By writing inline Ceepy formatted code in a .c-file a test is generated with fancy asserts and outputs in C code.
+By writing inline Ceepy formatted code in a .c-file Ceepy generates a test with fancy asserts and outputs in C code.

 ## For whom is Ceepy?